Dhananjaya-Kurukulasooriya/2nd-lab/instruction/1_Provision Azure Resources and Configure Key Vault/documentation.md

    * All other configuration settings should retain their default values.
    ![13](./assets/snapshot14.png)

-14. Same way lets create another secret for **GREETING-MESSAGE**, Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then Click `Create`.
+14. Same way lets create another secret for **GREETING-MESSAGE**, Click the `+ Generate/Import` button at the top of the interface and fill the required fields with following details, then Click `Create`:
    * `Upload options` = `Manual`.
    * `Name`  = `GREETING-MESSAGE`.
    * `Value` = *Hello from Azure Key Vault!
 This message is super secret..*